-So, as we hope you can see, the annual percentage rate (APY) and the APR (or effective annual rate) are the same if there are no additional cost on the loan and you need to pay the interest once a year.
+So, as we hope you can see, the annual percentage yield (APY) and the APR (or annual percentage rate) are the same if there are no additional cost on the loan and you need to pay the interest once a year.

 What is an APY in a savings account?